 The following terms are trademarks or registered trademarks of other companies:

-Java and all Java-based trademarks and logos are trademarks or registered trademarks of Sun Microsystems, Inc. in the United States, other countries, or both.
+Java and all Java-based trademarks are trademarks of Sun Microsystems, Inc. in the United States, other countries, or both.

 Linux is a trademark of Linus Torvalds in the United States, other countries, or both.